fenago/machine-learning-for-finance/lab_guides/Lab_4.md

 vanishing gradients problem.

 Over the course of many timesteps, the network has a hard time keeping up meaningful gradients.
-While this is not the focus of this chapter, a more detailed exploration of why this happens can be read in the 1994 paper, [*Learning long-term dependencies with gradient descent is difficult,*] available at
+While this is not the focus of this lab, a more detailed exploration of why this happens can be read in the 1994 paper, [*Learning long-term dependencies with gradient descent is difficult,*] available at